hongyusu/ProteinFunctionPrediction/WorkPlan.md

 - As a second step we could try to add Interpro features.

-- Metrics: AUC per class  and precision at different level of recall.
+- Metrics: AUC per class  and precision at different level of recall (e.g. at recall levels varying from 0.1 to 1 at 0.1 steps).
 Evaluation: leave-one-out (loo).
 Results averaged across classes, across levels, and per class.

 - Preliminary flat methods that could be considered: